To educate and empower individual investors and financial professionals with:

 We offer advertisers the ability to reach a savvy, targeted, loyal and growing global audience.

 We have distinct advantages, including the flexibility to expand or narrow the target audience focus.
-Our features such as Dave's Daily charts and market analysis, intraday chart commentary, guest commentaries, Top 10 ETFs articles and DeMark 9 videos showcase original content, which are carefully managed for quality and consistency.
+Our features such as Dave's Daily charts and market analysis, intraday chart commentary, guest commentaries, Top 20 ETFs Daily Market Movers and ETF in Focus videos showcase original content, which are carefully managed for quality and consistency.

 Let us put your brand and message in the hands and on the screens of the audience you want.